Best Crypto Cards in Panama (2026)

 Local currency: USD

-Panama is LATAM's premier financial hub and, alongside Ecuador, one of only two fully dollarized economies in Latin America.
-The Panamanian Balboa is pegged 1:1 to the USD and circulates alongside US dollars as legal tender - meaning every crypto card transaction settles in USD with zero currency conversion.
+Panama is one of LATAM's leading financial hubs and, alongside Ecuador, one of only two fully dollarized economies in Latin America.
+The Panamanian Balboa is pegged 1:1 to the USD and circulates alongside US dollars as legal tender, so every crypto card transaction settles in USD with zero currency conversion.

-Combined with a territorial tax system (zero tax on foreign-source income), an International Banking Center hosting 70+ banks, and a business-friendly legal framework, Panama offers what may be the most favorable crypto card environment in the Americas.
+Combined with a territorial tax system (zero tax on foreign-source income), an International Banking Center hosting 70+ banks, and a business-friendly legal framework, Panama offers one of the more favorable crypto card environments in the Americas.

 |---|---|---|---|---|---|

-Crypto.com Icy at 4% with 0% FX adds Priority Pass lounge access at Tocumen International Airport (PTY), Copa Airlines' hub connecting the Americas.
-KAST at 2% with $0 annual fee is the simplest entry for stablecoin spending in a USD economy.
+Kolo remains the simple free BTC option at 2% with 0% FX.
+Crypto.com Icy at 4% with 0% FX adds Priority Pass lounge access at Tocumen International Airport (PTY), Copa Airlines' hub connecting the Americas, and KAST at 1.5% USD cashback on the first $2,000/month is the simplest free entry for stablecoin spending in a USD economy.

 Best Card For Every Need in Panama